-If the named executive officer's employment is terminated within 24 months following a change in control of us without "cause" or by the named executive officer for "good reason," the named executive officer will be entitled to receive the severance payments and benefits as described below:
+If the named executive officer's employment is terminated within the period beginning six months prior to a change in control and ending 24 months following a change in control of us without "cause" or by the named executive officer for "good reason," the named executive officer will be entitled to receive the severance payments and benefits as described below:

-- unpaid but earned base salary through the date of termination; - the Pro Rata Bonus applicable to such named executive officer; - 2.0x the named executive officer's highest annual rate of salary during the 24 months preceding such termination, payable in a lump sum in cash within 10 business days following the later of such termination or the change in control; and - continued health insurance coverage for the named executive officer and the named executive officer's spouse and covered dependents for an extended period of up to 24 months.
+- · unpaid but earned base salary through the date of termination; - · the Pro Rata Bonus applicable to such named executive officer; - 2.0x the named executive officer's highest annual rate of salary during the 24 months preceding such termination (and, for Mr. Blasquez, his average annual bonus for the two preceding calendar years), payable in a lump sum in cash within 10 business days following the later of such termination or the change in control; and - continued health insurance coverage for the named executive officer and the named executive officer's spouse and covered dependents for an extended period of up to 24 months.